-Mr. Safranek has been professionally very active in the US Watchmaking Industry.
-He is a two-time, former member of the AWCI Board of Directors.
+Mr. Safranek has been professionally very active in the US Watchmaking Industry, serving two prior terms on the AWCI Board of Directors.
 His previous professional work with AWCI included service on four committees within the Institute - Education Development, Ethics Enforcement, Finance and Strategic Action.
-In addition to his past attendance at the annual AWCI national conventions and educational symposiums, Mr. Safranek has also authored several professional articles in trade publications (such as this technical watchmaking article which appeared in AWCI's Horological Times entitled 'Servicing Modern Automatic Watches').
-Mr. Safranek is also the former Editor-in-Chief of 'The Communicator,' the retired, official newsletter of The Chronometer Club (a technical publication that was dedicated to enhancing the level of craftsmanship and elevating quality standards in watchmaking).
+In addition to his past attendance at the annual AWCI national conventions and educational symposiums, Mr. Safranek has also authored several professional articles in trade publications (such as this technical watchmaking article which appeared in AWCI's Horological Times entitled ('Servicing Modern Automatic Watches').
+Mr. Safranek also served as the Editor-in-Chief of 'The Communicator,' the official newsletter of The Chronometer Club (a technical publication dedicated to enhancing the level of craftsmanship and elevating quality standards in watchmaking).

 Lathe 1 Micro-mechanical

 Basic Watch Repair (servicing & adjusting)